Documentation Index

 Personal Access Token

-Connect your Airtable account using a personal access token
+Authenticate requests to Airtable using a personal access token.

 A personal access token provides user-specific access to Airtable bases and can be used for testing integrations or for user-scoped operations.